MikeDigitize/JSFundamentals/README.md

 ```

 JavaScript's inheritance model is not class based like other OOP languages such as Java or C#, it is prototype based.
 A prototype based system has two fundamental components - a <code>constructor</code>, which is a function, and a property on the function - <code>prototype</code>, which is an object.
 Constructors create objects.
 Every object you use within JavaScript has been created by a constructor.
 Every object created has a <code>constructor</code> property.
-You'd think this is a reference to the constructor function which created the object but alas it isn't quite that simple.
 The first step towards understanding prototypal inheritance is to recognise how the return value of a function differs when called with and without the <code>new</code> keyword.

 ```javascript
 function A(){}